tesselo/pixels/docs/generator.md

 `y_nan_value`: float

 Value to ignore on Y data.
 This masks out the values on pixel mode.
+This should be set to -9999 if a custom loss function is used in the model.

 `nan_value`: float